On ADMM in Deep Learning: Convergence and Saturation-Avoidance: Toy Simulations

-{\bf B. Effect of parameters and initialization.} Under the optimal neural network structures and scaling factor of MSRA initialization specified in Table \ref{Tab:L1radial-result}, we consider the effect of algorithmic parameters, i.e., $(\lambda, \beta)$ for ADMM, as well as the effect of the initialization schemes for both ADMM and SGD methods.
+{\bf B. Effect of parameters and initialization.} Under the optimal neural network structures specified in Table \ref{Tab:L1radial-result}, we consider the effect of parameters, i.e., $(\lambda, \beta)$ for ADMM, as well as the effect of the initialization schemes for both ADMM and SGD type methods.
 The numerical results are shown in Figure \ref{Fig:L1radial-para-init}.
-From Figure \ref{Fig:L1radial-para-init}(a), we can observe that the specific parametric setting, i.e., $\lambda = 10^{-6}$ and $\beta=1$, is also empirically very effective in the learning of $L_1$ radial function.
-By Figure \ref{Fig:L1radial-para-init}(b)-(d), both ADMM and SGD methods performs well for all the concerned random initial schemes.
+From Figure \ref{Fig:L1radial-para-init}(a), we can observe that the specific parametric setting, i.e., $\lambda = 10^{-6}$ and $\beta=1$, is also empirically effective in learning $L_1$ radial function.
+By Figure \ref{Fig:L1radial-para-init}(b), the proposed ADMM performs well for all the concerned random initialization schemes.

-{\bf C. Robust to the noise.} Moreover, we consider the performance of the proposed ADMM for the training data with different levels of noise.
-Specifically, under the optimal settings specified in Table \ref{Tab:L1radial-result}, we consider several levels of noise, where the variance of Gaussian noise varies from $0.1$ to $1.5$ for every $0.2$, i.e., from the set $\{0.1, 0.3,,\ldots, 1.5\}$ of size $8$.
-The trends of both training error and test error are presented in Figure \ref{Fig:L1radial-noise}(a) and (b) respectively.
-From Figure \ref{Fig:L1radial-noise}(a), all these three algorithms are generally trained well in the sense that the training error almost fit the true noise level.
-In this case, we can observe from Figure \ref{Fig:L1radial-noise}(b) that the proposed ADMM is robust to the noise in the sense that the test error increases much slower than the increasing of the variance of Gaussian noise.
+{\bf C. Robustness to the noise.} Moreover, we consider the performance of the proposed ADMM for training data with different levels of noise.
+Specifically, under the optimal parameters specified in Table \ref{Tab:L1radial-result}, we consider several levels of noise, where the variance of Gaussian noise varies from $\{0.1, 0.3, \ldots, 1.5\}$.
+Trends of training and test errors are presented in Figure \ref{Fig:L1radial-noise}(a) and (b) respectively.
+From Figure \ref{Fig:L1radial-noise}(a), the proposed ADMM is generally trained well in the sense that the training error almost fits the true noise level.
+In this case, we can observe from Figure \ref{Fig:L1radial-noise}(b) that the proposed ADMM is robustness to the noise in the sense that the test error increases much slower than the increasing of the variance of Gaussian noise.